dahyoh/100DaysOfCloud/Journey/003/Readme.md

 ## Advantage of Cloud Service

 - ✍️ This is crucial*** There are 6 benefits and advantages.
-These are built around the saving cost, eliminate capacity guessing and running cost, increase agility and speed, trade capitai expenses for variable and go global in a click.
+These are built around the  eliminate capacity guessing and running cost, increase agility and speed, trade capitai expenses for variable and go global in a click.

+- ✍️ Saving cost
+- ✍️ Eliminate capacity guessing
+- ✍️ Eliminate running cost
+- ✍️ Increase agility and speed
+- ✍️ Trade capitai expenses for variable
+- ✍️ Go global in a click.

 ## Cloud Research